 Other factors also considerably influence writing the thesis: the lack of intensive relations between students and their supervisors.
 Previous researchers have also found this (Ristiani, 2017; Sugito, Sunaryo Soenarto, & Entoh Tohani, 2017).
 The intensity of the relationship and communication between lecturers and guidance students can be facilitated by a clear meeting schedule and targets made together.
-Moreover, good personal relationships between lecturers and students can be developed with appreciative greetings and from the lecturers so that students who are writing theses feel comfortable in communicating and feel the presence of their supervisor as a motivating partner (Iddo Oberski, Kate Ford, Steve Higgins & Peter Fisher, 1999).
+Moreover, good personal relationships between lecturers and students can be developed with appreciative greetings and from the lecturers so that students who the presence of their supervisor as a motivating partner (Iddo Oberski, Kate Ford, Steve Higgins & Peter Fisher, 1999).
 Attention, attitude, and empathetic greetings from lecturers towards students significantly affect the development of a learning climate that liberates and motivates students to complete their responsibilities (Margaret Barrow, 2015; Ilhaveni Narinasamy & Wan Hasmah Wan Mamat, 2013).